Pen – FrøyaRingen (NYTEK23)

 6.4 Cleaning

 After each production cycle it is normal to clean the pen and sinker tube if applicable.
 A flushing rig tailored for removing fouling and shells is normally used.
 If a crane is used instead, make sure that the pen is securely attached to the lifting straps and that nobody is located underneath suspended loads.
-When using disinfectant and other chemicals, be sure that the chemical used is not damaging the pen’s components.
+When using disinfectants and other chemicals, be sure that the chemical used does not damage the pen’s components.

 6.5 Precautions during launching and take-up of pen

 Space requirements: The area must be sufficient for the pen and free passage around the pen of approximately 10m.
 When the pen is brought to land, cranes or other suitable lifting equipment can be used, ref. chapter 7.3.
-In order to lift the entire floating collar, large cranes are necessary and this is not practical for floating collars keeping a circumference of 90m and larger.
+To lift the entire floating collar, large cranes are necessary, and this is not practical for floating collars having a circumference of 90m and larger.
 The most normal lifting method is a combination of lifting force and pull force.

 It might be convenient to ovalize the pen during take-up, and this can be done by using ropes across the pen, forcing it into ovalization.
-Make sure that the tubes are not getting too sharp bending ratio which could lead to breakage.
-(Maximum allowed increase in diameter during handling is 15%.)
+Make sure that the pipes do not reach a too sharp bending ratio which could lead to breakage.
+(Maximum allowed decrease in diameter during handling is 15%.)

-Do not transport equipment on top of the floating pipes and make sure that sharp edges of machinery equipment is not damaging the pipes.
+Do not transport equipment on top of the floating collar and make sure that sharp edges of machinery equipment are not damaging the pipes.

 7 Inspection and maintenance